 In tune with the modern internet age, that edition would have to be available at least in e-book format.
 If nothing else, an e-book version rids of the problem of you finding a place to sell it, as everyone can access this online.

 The advantage is obvious.
 A Halloween recipe e-Book can be ready for order within hours.
 And with the potential mass audience on the internet, you don’t have to count on the favors of your family, friends, or neighbors to chip in the sales.
-You can even go aggressive and hawk your e-book at eBay or Craigslist.
+You can even go aggressive and hawk your e-book on eBay or Craigslist.

-5. Blog About Halloween
+5. Blog about Halloween

 Is Halloween huge for you, or you have great stories to tell about Halloween?
 If that is the case, create a blog dedicated to Halloween.
-People somehow are always fascinated with Halloween, and if you have great story telling skill, people are going to get sucked in.
+People somehow are always fascinated with Halloween, and if you have great storytelling skill, people are going to get sucked in.

 Your stories may just attract people to your Halloween costumes or Halloween parties.
 When people realize you offer new and original ideas, the sense of intrigue would grow about you, and your products!